 Resources for Families

-The uncertainty that stems from the pandemic is a significant stress factor, and all of us need to make sure that we are mindful of our own health and the health and welfare of our loved ones.
+The events of the last few years have elevated the world's overall awareness of the importance of mental health.
+All of us need to make sure that we are mindful of our own health and the health and welfare of our loved ones.
 If you or your children need assistance, whether financially or emotionally, resources are available to help you.
-Those resources include COVID-19 information, food and utility assistance, and mental, emotional and physical wellness.
+Those resources include some general information, food and utility assistance, and mental, emotional and physical wellness.
 The links below provide contact information for the programs that can help you.

 Medicaid Renewals Toolkit